microsoft/playwright-testing-service/docs/troubleshooting.md

 ## Tests are failing with 401 error

-Your access key may be invalid or expired.
-Make sure you are using the correct access key.
-You can generate a new access key from the home page of your workspace.
+Your access token may be invalid or expired.
+Make sure you are using the correct access token.
+You can generate a new access token in the **Settings** page of your workspace.

 ## Tests are failing because of timeout